aransaseelan/AranSaseelan/README.md

 # 💡 Ask Me About

 - My experiences in the tech industry, including my internships at **RBC** and **The Steam Project**.
-- My role as the Head Delegate for the Canadian University Software Engineering Conference.
+- My role as the Head Delegate for the Canadian University Software Engineering Conference
 - My role as Logistics Director for Hack the Valley.

 # Socials 🌎